srozemuller/rozemuller_blog/content/blog/2024-12-10-get-intune-assignments-overview-and-more/index.md

 All the information is presented in your browser.
 The data is only stored is the session of the user that is logged in at client side.
 When the user logs out the data is removed from the session.

 ### Authentication
-When a user logs in to the Intune Assistant Web interface, the user is authenticates with the Intune Assistant application.
+When a user logs in to the Intune Assistant Web interface, the user authenticates with the Intune Assistant application.
 The Intune Assistant application has permissions to use the API application.
 The API application is responsible for getting the data from the Microsoft Graph API.
 When a user goes to a page in the Intune Assistant Web interface, the Intune Assistant Web interface interacts with Intune Assistant API.
 From there the IntuneAssistant API uses the Microsoft Graph API to read the data from your tenant.